tonytins/tonytins/README.md

 # Hello 👋

 Just an artist, writer and programmer who loves to experiment and tinker.
-I have several years of experience in C# while currently learning Rust.
-Most of my projects relate to AI, games and command line applications.

-- 💻 I have a website at [https://tonybark.com](https://tonybark.com)
-- 👌 I'm most familiar with `Go`, `C#` and `Rust`
-- 📚 I'm currently learning `Haskell`
-- 🌱 Working to get better at `Swift` and `Kotlin`
+I'm most familiar with and knowledgeable on .NET.
+I've worked with it the longest and use it for a range personal tasks related to modding, server and client projects - all of which is publicly available here.
+I use ``Rust`` or ``Go`` for command line projects.

 ![tonytins](https://github-readme-stats.vercel.app/api?username=tonytins&show_icons=true&theme=tokyonight)
 ## Labs